jhedstrom/drupalextension/docs/configuration.md

 variable reset (`RandomContext`), and static cache clearing all still run.

+The post-scenario logout is also skipped, so the session of the last logged-in user stays open.
+This is deliberate - the whole point of the flag is to let you load the failing page in a browser and look around.
+The flip side is that subsequent scenarios in the same run inherit that session, which may change their behaviour.

 This is intended for ad-hoc local debugging.
-Do not enable it on CI - leftover data will leak into subsequent scenarios in the same run and into subsequent runs against the same database.
+Do not enable it on CI - leftover data and sessions will leak into subsequent scenarios in the same run and into subsequent runs against the same database.